Draft Nitrogen Fertilizer Rule Language (PDF: 694 KB / 27 pages)

 Nitrate-nitrogen (nitrate) is one of the most common contaminants in Minnesota's groundwater.
 The majority of Minnesota households have access to safe drinking water supplies.
 However, in areas vulnerable to groundwater contamination some public and private wells may have high nitrate levels.
 Too much nitrate in drinking water can pose serious health concerns for humans.
 See Minnesota Department of Health for more information.

 The Rule is based on the nitrogen fertilizer best management practices (BMPs) developed by the University of Minnesota.
 Use of nitrogen fertilizer BMPs can minimize the loss of nitrogen in the environment.
-The Rule is designed to involve local farmers and agronomists in adopting and promoting BMPs and other practices that can reduce nitrate in groundwater.
+The Rule is designed to involve local farmers and agronomists in adopting and promoting BMPs and other alternative management tools that can reduce nitrate in groundwater.

 The Rule contains two parts.
 Each part contains separate criteria and requirements.
 Depending on a farm's location, the Rule may apply in one part, both parts, or not at all.